guinetn/basecamp/assets/chapters/computer_science/architecture_microservices.md

 - hot topic in the industry
 - distributed architecture based

+building single-function modules that have well-defined interfaces and operations.
+Applications can be arranged as a collection of loosely coupled services
+Ex: Amazon.
+To reach the requirements of its rapidly growing customer base, Amazon developers had to break down the monolithic applications into smaller, independently-running, and service-specific applications.
+Hence, microservices.

 - What value it will add to the business?
 - Do we have enough resources?
 - Experience needed